Tepai Moeroa: Playing career

 After playing with the Penrith Panthers, Moeroa joined the Parramatta Eels.
-Moeroa played for the Eels' Harold Matthews Cup team in 2010 and the S. G. Ball Cup team in 2011.
-In 2011, Moeroa played for the New South Wales under 16s team and was selected for the under 18s team in 2013 but had to withdraw because of rugby union commitments.
+Moeroa played for the Parramatta Harold Matthews Cup team in 2010 and the S. G. Ball Cup team in 2011.
+In 2011, Moeroa played for the New South Wales under-16s team and was selected for the under-18s team in 2013 but had to withdraw because of rugby union commitments.
 In 2012, Moeroa played for the Australian Schoolboys rugby union team in 2013, along with the Australian rugby sevens team.
-Moeroa received 9 caps over two years playing for Australian Schoolboys, the third highest number of caps equal with Quade Cooper and Kurtley Beale.
-Moeroa played for the Parramatta Eels NYC team in 2013 and 2014.
-Moeroa has been compared with Sonny Bill Williams, who is also a cross-code athlete.
+Moeroa received nine caps over two years playing for Australian Schoolboys, the third highest number of caps equal with Quade Cooper and Kurtley Beale.
+Moeroa played for the Parramatta Eels NRL Under-20s team in 2013 and 2014.
+Moeroa was compared with Sonny Bill Williams, who was also a cross-code athlete.

 2014

 Before making his first grade debut, Moeroa was considered one of the future superstars of the NRL and was compared to players such as Sonny Bill Williams and Nathan Hindmarsh.